How to Handle Faulty RAID Array Problems in NAS Idis DR-6116P

 It is crucial to follow the manufacturer's guidelines and instructions when performing any hardware upgrades or modifications on NAS devices.
 Additionally, it is recommended to backup all important data before attempting any hardware changes to mitigate the risk of data loss.

-Although NAS DR-6116P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6116P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view